 Very few dogs show any signs of ill health early in infection.
 That is why this disease is so dangerous.
 The first sign of heartworm disease I often notice is premature aging.
 Dogs with heartworms often gray prematurely around their muzzle and forelegs.
 Their coat looses its luster and, with time, their activity level decreases.
 Owners often don’t notice that because it occurs so gradually and many write it off as “my dog is just getting old”.
 These dogs just don’t have their old energy the “bounce in their step”.
 Of course, this occurs much slower or not at all when a dog only has a few mature heartworms or when their infection is primarily with the smaller male worms.

 With time, a persistent, dry or hacking cough develops when many adult worms are present.
-This cough is most noticeable at night when your house is quite and the dog is resting or in a sitting position.
+This cough is most noticeable at night when your house is quiet and the dog is resting or in a sitting position.
 The cough is due to three things: bronchitis that develops as pieces of dying worms become trapped in the small blood vessels of the animal’s lungs, fluid that accumulates in the lungs as their heart fails and the enlarged damaged heart pressing on the pet’s wind pipe (trachea).